Chicago Med

 In any close-quartered working environment, crazy things are bound to happen.
 And in a frenetic Windy City hospital, things definitely happen—especially given this show’s epic ensemble cast.

-Grit, grime and gore in the ER
+Grit, Grime and Gore in the ER

 Chicago Med may not be quite as saucy and provocative as we’ve seen in medical shows such as Grey’s Anatomy (a series that has outlived most of its patients by now).
 But that’s not to say Chicago Med receives a clean bill of health.

 Perhaps more problematic, albeit in a different category, is how graphic this show is.
 The ER can be a bloody, gruesome place, and the camera spares little when it comes to showing us people’s injuries as well as giving us a front-row seat for wince-inducing surgical procedures.
-To top it off, the show also deals with tough, real-world issues, such as rape, assisted suicide, schizophrenia and drug use.
+To top it off, the show also deals with tough, real-world issues, such as rape, suicide, assisted suicide, murder, schizophrenia and drug use.

 So even if it’s not as salacious as some of its peers, Chicago Med can still be a pretty messy way to spend an evening.